folkertdev/elm-state/README.md

 ##Recursively applying update

-**Don't use this library for this purpose, use [akbiggs/elm-effects](http://package.elm-lang.org/packages/akbiggs/elm-effects/3.0.0/Effects)**.
+**Don't use this library for this purpose, prefer [akbiggs/elm-effects](http://package.elm-lang.org/packages/akbiggs/elm-effects/3.0.0/Effects)**.

 The typical signature for update with TEA is